Skip to Main Content

 Join the friendly staff of the Department of Distinctive Collections (DDC) and help improve access to archival collections!

-We are looking for a few dependable and organized students to work 6 to 20 hours per week on-site and/or remotely with the DDC to help process and describe archival collections.
-Tasks will vary, but may include: data entry, data clean up, drafting historical and/or biographical notes, and adding description about archival materials to a web-based collections management system.
-On-site work may additionally include rehousing materials and assisting staff with the transfer of materials.
+We are looking for a dependable and organized student to work 6 to 10 hours per week on-site with the DDC to help process and describe the Center for Advanced Visual Studies records and Visible Language Workshop records.
+Tasks will vary, but will include: data entry, data clean up, rehousing materials, and assisting staff with the transfer of materials.
 On-site workers will be expected to move record carton size boxes (up to 40 lbs.) on occasion.

 Good written and verbal communication skills, and attention to detail are required.
-An interest in web technology or the history of science, technology, and/or MIT a plus.
-Experience with Excel, Google Sheets, OpenRefine, or working with data is preferred.
+An interest in art or the history of MIT is a plus, and will make the job more enjoyable, but is not required.
 No prior archive experience is needed as training will be provided.
-If working remotely, candidates must provide their own computer and internet access.

-Applicants must be able to maintain a consistent schedule of at least 10 hours a week.
-On-site work shifts must be scheduled between 9:00am-4:00pm, Monday - Friday in 2-6 hour shifts.
-Some remote work can be done outside of 9am-5pm, but onboarding, training, and meeting with supervisors must be scheduled between 9am and 5pm, Monday through Friday. $14.50 per hour to start.
+Applicants must be able to maintain a consistent schedule of at least 6 hours a week.
+On-site work shifts must be scheduled between 9:00am-4:00pm, Monday - Friday in 2-6 hour shifts. $16.00 per hour to start.

 Not currently hiring